Mielek/apim-policy-toolkit/README.md

-# Azure Api Management policy toolkit
+# Azure API Management policy toolkit

-**Azure api management policy toolkit** is a set of libraries and tools for **Azure Api Management** which target **policy document**.
+**Azure API management policy toolkit** is a set of libraries and tools for **Azure API Management** which target **policy document**.
 The toolkit was design to help **create** and **test** policy documents with complex expressions.

 Before the Policy toolkit, policy documents were written in Razor format.